Jcabarus/personal/projects/in-progress/rsa-encryption/README.md

 ---

 ### Application:
 I want to able to read in a file, and implement an encryption algorithm, which in this case RSA encryption.
-I would also be able to use this RSA to decrypt messages that are encrypted using RSA.---
+I would also be able to use this RSA to decrypt messages that are encrypted using RSA.

 ---